gimbal-ai/gimbal/README.md

 ## Architecture & Implementation

+Gimbal offers a comprehensive suite of tools designed to streamline the deployment and manage the life-cycle of AI models across a diverse fleet of edge devices.
+Gimbal consists of the following major components.

+**Gimbal Edge Module**: This module serves as a dynamic agent installed on each system node to streamline AI pipeline management.
+The edge module provides versioned model deployment, model observability, and last-mile optimization for ML models by utilizing HW optimized ML libraries such as TensorRT™ or OpenVino.

+**Gimbal Control Plane**: A set of K8s services that are meant to be deployed on the cloud or other centralized infrastructure.
+These services provide infrastructure for model conversion, version control, and access to the observability data.

+**Gimbal CLI**: Provides the primary means of interaction with Gimbal.
+The CLI allows for upload of new model pipelines, version management and basic status information.

+The edge module is developed in modern C++ and connects with lower-level ML libraries and system primitives.
 The control plane and CLI are primarily written in Go and utilize cloud-native best practices for a microservices-based deployment.
-The edge module is developed in modern C++ and connects with lower-level ML libraries and system primitives.

-## Directory Structure

 ## Development Process